ourylydibin/Banknote-Authentication/README.md

 #### Note: Making a query may take few secondes to load the data sometimes, as the server may be in hibernate state.

 ## How to use
-- In the application bars type type only numerical values(positive of negative values).
+- In the application bars type only numerical values(positive of negative values).
 If you type other than numerical values you will be getting an error.

 - Once you type the convinient values click on the submit botton to get the result of the prediction.